DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/Dialogue Interaction System.md

 ### Flags

 We'll use *flags* / tags / values that tell us more about each line of dialogue.
-Each dialogue interaction is defined
+Each dialogue interaction is defined by a series of flags that apply to all dialogue interactions, as well as unique tags that only apply to certain dialogue lines.

+To break it down further, dialogue interactions will have flags like:
+-

 ### Forced Dialogue Lines